miclgael/100-days-of-code/log.md

 ![Adam Sandler in the wedding singer, with caption "Things that could have been brought to my attention YESTERDAY!"](https://media1.tenor.com/images/5be1d37605f45c2be6b61d35986bc11a/tenor.gif?itemid=6055305)

 **Link(s) to work**: [Alfred MAMP Workflow](https://github.com/miclgael/alfred-mamp-workflow/)

+---

+### Day 10: 2020-10-23

+**Today's Progress**: Spent two hours fixing bugs with the scraper project, and now have a functional prototype.

+**Thoughts**: It's a bit of a pain working with Puppeteer, constantly authing and re-authing just to test minor bugs.
+Would be good to do some kind of actual tutorials on best-practices for this kind of use-case.
+Anyway, excited that the project might actually work.
+Just a few more things to refactor and I can make the repo public again.

+**Link(s) to work**: [echo-scraper](https://github.com/miclgael/echo-scraper) 🔒 (Private for now)